 Some big goals may have to be broken down into mini-goals.
 If you intend to be the best graduating student in the university, you can start by breaking it down.
 Set mini-goals like being excellent in your assignments, tests, and class activities.
 Do it yearly and it’ll eventually add up to an overall excellent result.
 Voila!
 You are there.

 By making your goals SMART, you are already on your way to achieving them.
 But what happens when procrastination sets in and you don’t achieve them within the set time-frame?

 Procrastination is simply the act of delaying to take action.
 Unfortunately, a lot of us fall into this at every point in time and it destroys our plans eventually.

 If your goals are SMART, you should have every reason to accomplish them, especially considering that it is time-bound.
 The time factor should propel you to work towards getting it done before the actual time.
 An important factor to help you here is focus and diligence.

-If you really want to have a proper plan for your future and see it manifest, procrastination shouldn’t be tolerated.
+If you want to have a proper plan for your future and see it manifest, procrastination shouldn’t be tolerated.
 Do all you can to avoid it.
-Try it with your mini goals on a daily basis and see it reflect on your bigger goals.
+Try it with your mini goals daily and see it reflect on your bigger goals.

 How are you preparing for the future?
 What are the steps you are taking?
 Do you have your goals written down clearly?
 Are your goals SMART?
 Are you gradually living the life you’ve always wished to have?